TokenBrice/BCC/README.md

 # BCC
-A collection of quality articles covering decentralization and its political, societal and philosophical impacts.
+A collection of articles covering decentralization and its political, societal and philosophical impacts.
+The layman's guide to the new world.

 ### [EVERYTHING IS IN THE WIKI](https://github.com/Ahirice/BCC/wiki/Home)